littlefish-foundation/the-vault/D. Colonies/Organization Labs/Modules.md

 The delivery of module outputs are the primary responsibility of the module leader.
 The leader is expected to deliver based on the spirit of the module.

-Others working on the module can come and go, allowing them explore without extended commitment while they [[The Littlefish Way#It Starts within the Individual|search for their Ikigai]].
+Others working on the module can come and go, allowing them explore without extended commitment while they [[3- The Littlefish Way#It Starts within the Individual|search for their Ikigai]].
 They can also commit to a module if they wish to become a team member.

 Modules are in the creation phase.
 They are an experiment in organizational design.